cometbft/cometbft/docs/rfc/rfc-101-p2p-bad-peers-checktx.md

 ## Abstract

-In Tendermint, nodes receive transactions either from external clients via RPC, or from their peers via p2p.
+In CometBFT, nodes receive transactions either from external clients via RPC, or from their peers via p2p.
 Upon receiving a transaction, a node runs `CheckTx` on it.
 This is an application specific check whose return code with a zero value indicates the transaction has passed this check, and can be added into the mempool.
 Any non-zero code indicates the transaction is not valid.
 Thus, the main role of `CheckTx` is to, as early as possible, prevent invalid transactions from entering the mempool.

-Note that there are valid scenarios in which a transaction will not pass this check (including nodes getting different transactions at different times, meaning some of them might be obsolete at the time of the check; state changes upon block execution etc.).
+`CheckTx` will never place a transaction failing the check into the mempool.
+But there are scenarios where a, once valid, transaction can become invalid.
+And there are valid, non-malicious, scenarios in which a transaction will not pass this check (including nodes getting different transactions at different times, meaning some of them might be obsolete at the time of the check; state changes upon block execution etc.).
 However, CometBFT users observed that